ibm-cloud-docs/assistant-data/install-140.md

     **Attention**: Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
 The values YAML file has `{resource-name}.create` settings that suggest you can do so.
 However, do not change these settings from their default value of `true`.

-    - `global.zenNamespace`: If the {{site.data.keyword.icp4dfull_notm}} is installed to a namespace other than `zen`, then edit this property to change the value of this property to the cluster's namespace name.
+    - `global.zenNamespace`: If {{site.data.keyword.icp4dfull_notm}} is installed to a namespace other than `zen`, then edit this property to change the value of this property to the {{site.data.keyword.icp4dfull_notm}} cluster's namespace name.

 1. Save and close the `values-override.yaml` file.